Disney World in October 2026: What to Really Expect for Halloween, Crowds & Fall Weather

 What it feels like in the parks:

 October mornings are some of the most pleasant of the entire year for walking around the parks.
-The cooler temperatures mean you don’t have to race the heat the way you do in July or August — you can actually enjoy a leisurely morning without wilting by 10 am.
+The cooler temperatures mean you don’t have to race the heat the way you do in July or August.
+You can actually enjoy a leisurely morning without wilting by 10 am.
 Afternoons are warm but manageable, and evenings are genuinely pleasant.

 My family has found this time of year to be one of our favorite times to visit.
 The combination of comfortable weather and the Halloween atmosphere makes every park day feel a little extra magical.
-We actually look forward to the cooler evenings, especially.
+We actually look forward to the cooler evenings especially.
 There’s something about walking through Magic Kingdom on a cool autumn night with all the fall decorations that feels unforgettable.

 It’s also worth noting that October is still technically part of hurricane season.
 While storms are much less likely than in August or September, it has happened.
 Since 1971, the parks have closed around 13 times due to hurricanes, with three of those closures occurring in October.
 It’s rare, but worth considering travel insurance just in case.